Search Engine Optimization and Social Media Marketing Consultant, Blogger

 Bhaag Milkha Bhaag

 Lets talk about “Bhaag Milkha Bhaag”.
-What did I know about Milkha Singh couple of weeks ago?
-I consider myself as a moderate sports loving person.
-May be I can talk something about Cricket, but Athletics, nowhere near my knowledge or memory.
+What did I know about Milkha Singh a couple of weeks ago?
+I consider myself a moderate sports-loving person.
+Maybe I can say something about Cricket, but Athletics is nowhere near my knowledge or memory.
 I only knew that Milkha Singh was called “Flying Sikh” and missed an Olympic Bronze medal in Athletics and that’s all.
-I wonder how many common Indian even know about Milkha Singh.
-Before releasing this movie, I observed that there was media hype about this movie and Farhan Akhtar could be seen on TV channels on regular basis.
-But two things took my attention, one was Milkha Singh himself and the second one was Farhan Akhtar with his new 8 packed body.
+I wonder how many common Indians even know about Milkha Singh.
+Before releasing this movie, I observed that there was media hype about this movie and Farhan Akhtar could be seen on TV channels regularly.
+But two things caught my attention, one was Milkha Singh himself and the second one was Farhan Akhtar with his new 8-packed body.

 I think “Bhaag Milkha Bhaag” is a good movie based on historical facts.
 I read somewhere that Milkha Singh himself cried after watching this movie which is a portrayal of his own life.
 He even said that this movie resembles 95% of his life story.
 After watching this movie, when I decided to write about this movie, I also thought that I would have to know more about Milkha Singh and his life before writing anything at all.
-Now I can say that I liked the movie but I thought this movie has been stretched little more than it should have been by the director Rakeysh Omprakash Mehra.
-People generally want to witness the history of India by their own eyes even in celluloid.
-Entertainment is a factor but songs and dances by the hero himself are absolutely unnecessary in these kinds of films.
+Now I can say that I liked the movie but I thought this movie has been stretched a little more than it should have been by the director Rakeysh Omprakash Mehra.
+People generally want to witness the history of India with their own eyes even in celluloid.
+Entertainment is a factor but songs and dances by the hero himself are unnecessary in these kinds of films.
 Background scores or songs and title songs are more suitable but these types of movies do not need its hero singing and dancing by himself in typical Bollywood style to add more entertainment value to the movie.
-May be it is a movie making formula viable for commercial success.
-Anyway I didn’t like Farhan Akhtar singing and dancing in this movie.
+Maybe it is a movie-making formula viable for commercial success.
+Anyway, I didn’t like Farhan Akhtar singing and dancing in this movie.
 I am not a big fan of Farhan Akhtar for his acting but what I like about him is his body.
-Nobody needs to tell me that how much dedication and self control over daily routine and food habit are required besides regular exercises in gym to build that kind of athletic but not bulky body.
-It looks fantastic and equally matched with his character in this movie.
-I guess this whole project of “Bhhag Milkha Bhaag” was long programmed and well planned.
+Nobody needs to tell me how much dedication and self-control over daily routine and food habits are required besides regular exercises in the gym to build that kind of athletic but not bulky body.
+It looks fantastic and equally matches his character in this movie.
+I guess this whole project of “Bhhag Milkha Bhaag” was long-programmed and well-planned.
 Director Rakeysh Omprakash Mehra must have thought well to choose actors for every character.
 Then how did he choose Dalip Tahil as Jawaharlal Nehru?
 It was a disaster.
-If you really think that Dalip Tahil matches Jawaharlal Nehru, then I am afraid I have to say that I definitely look like Brad Pit.
-Jokes apart, I think it was a mistake done by the director.
-I also think that Yograj Singh (the father of Yuvraj Singh and renowned Punjabi Movie actor) who played the role of Indian coach Ranveer Singh, took excessive make ups.
-Since this movie is supposed to be considered as a family movie, the director could have avoided the adult scenes in this movie done by Farhan Akhtar and the Australian Actress Rebecca Breeds who played the role of Stella (the grand daughter of Australian athletics coach who was appointed as the support stuff of Indian athletics team in 1956 Melbourne Olympic Games).
+If you think that Dalip Tahil matches Jawaharlal Nehru, then I am afraid I have to say that I look like Brad Pit.
+Jokes apart, I think it was a mistake made by the director.
+I also think that Yograj Singh (the father of Yuvraj Singh and renowned Punjabi Movie actor) who played the role of Indian coach Ranveer Singh, took excessive make-ups.
+Since this movie is supposed to be considered a family movie, the director could have avoided the adult scenes in this movie by Farhan Akhtar and the Australian Actress Rebecca Breeds who played the role of Stella (the granddaughter of the Australian athletics coach who was appointed as the support staff of Indian athletics team in 1956 Melbourne Olympic Games).

 Milkha Singh